Tibakya/mutualGenerationInternational/README.md

 # **Mutual Generation International (MGI) Official Website**

-This is the official website for **Mutual Generation International (MGI)**, a non-governmental organization dedicated to empowering communities through self-reliance education, skills development, children's sponsorship, climate change advocacy, and community mobilization.
+This is the official website for **Mutual Generation International (MGI)**, www.mutualgenerationinternation.or.tz  non-governmental organization dedicated to empowering communities through self-reliance education, skills development, children's sponsorship, climate change advocacy, and community mobilization.
 The website serves as a digital platform to share the organization's mission, vision, activities, and impact.

 ---